jaapz/dotfiles/README.md

 If anyone would ever like to use any of the configs and dotfiles in this repo, that is no problem at all.
 Just to be sure i hereby declare that under the powers invested in me by myself, this repo is available in the public domain.
 Do what you want with it.
+And if something of yours breaks when using any of the scripts in this repository, that is totally and completely your own fault, not mine.